Here you can find KPIs for Deutsche Telekom's central compliance measures.

 The Compliance Risk Assessment (CRA) is one basis of our compliance management system.
 It enables us to identify and assess compliance risks and initiate appropriate preventive measures.
 For this purpose, we have set up a process that has to be run through regularly.
 The companies participating in the CRA are selected according to a maturity-oriented model, depending on governance.

-We regularly have our compliance management system with a focus on "anti-corruption" audited by independent auditors.
-The audits focused in particular on processes that are exposed to an increased risk of corruption: e.g., in the areas of purchasing, sales, events, donations, sponsoring, mergers & acquisitions and personnel.]
-A further examination of companies is planned for 2024.
-To the audit reports.
+We regularly have our compliance management system with a focus on "anti-corruption" audited by independent auditors according to Assurance Standard 980 by the German Institute of Public Auditors (“IDW”).
+The audits focus on general compliance processes as well as on processes that are exposed to an increased risk of corruption: e.g., in the areas of procurement, sales, events, donations, sponsoring, mergers & acquisitions and human resources.
+Deutsche Telekom AG as well as German subsidiaries selected on a risk-oriented basis was audited again in 2024.

 AskMe – To prevent compliance risks, we operate an employee helpline for our employees, the consulting portal AskMe, for questions about value- and legally compliant behavior or other compliance issues.